kishansairam9/ShardedKVStore/README.md

 - All logs are written to `<DIR OF distributed_machine.py RUN>/<LOG_DIR_LOCAATION passed to store>`
 - Pass list of `<IP:PORT>`s of machines on which handler is run to service script using `--machines` flag
     - If localhost, pass `0.0.0.0` instead
+- Testing / Benchmarking can be done using `test.py` and passing params as required

 ### Handler